002 The Challenges of Semantic Consensus

 The mathematical justification comes from 1785.
 The Marquis de Condorcet proved something counterintuitive about group decisions.

-We accept a transaction as "correct" when the probability that the consensus is wrong is so low that ignoring it is rational.
+We accept a transaction as "final" when the probability that more validators would change the consensus is so low that ignoring it is rational.

 Precedents: This Is Not New